 I'm so pleased you asked!
 Please contact me if you are willing to help further.
 In particular, if you are open to:

 - Local coordination.
 Coffee in a Christchurch cafe?
-Wine night in Whangarei?
 Run along the waterfront in New Plymouth?
-Start a WhatsApp group for mums on maternity leave in Wellington?
+A WhatsApp group for mums on maternity leave in Wellington?
 The more opportunities we have to meet each other and connect, the stronger the network will become.

 - Financial support.
 You can donate to our fabulous cause!
 We are a registered charity and exist completely on donations.
 Although we do the emails, website maintenance, resource development, matching and mentoring ourselves, we do have ongoing administrative and technical costs.
 Please consider donating to the Wāhine Connect Trust, we would also love to discuss the option of more formal/ongoing sponsorship.